Question: Can a time extension be granted for submission of the Statewide Evaluation Report (SER)?

-Answer: Grantees have 18 months to expend ASSETs funds and must be expended by December 31st.
-Since the Statewide Evaluation Data Report is due in early December, please estimate the total funds to be expended for the FY.
+Answer: Grantees have 18 months to expend ASSETs funds and funds must be expended by December 31.
+Since the SER is due in early December for ASSETs, please estimate the total funds to be expended for the fiscal year (FY).

-Question: How do I calculate the average cost per student per day for ASSETs funded services for the FY based on a 3-hour day for 180 days (540 hours) per school year?
+Question: How do I calculate the average cost per student per day for ASSETs funded services for the fiscal year based on a 3-hour day for 180 days (540 hours) per school year?

 Total FY expenditures [actual or estimated] divided by